Comments on today’s ECB meeting and global fixed income themes from the Global Unconstrained Bond team….

 By Marilyn Watson Head of Global Fundamental Fixed Income Strategy

-Finally, we see idiosyncratic opportunities in emerging market rates and FX, especially in the local bond markets of Indonesia and India.
+Finally, we see idiosyncratic opportunities in emerging market rates and FX.
+Some of our strongest local bond market preferences are Indonesia, India, Mexico and Russia.